shantnu/Path/content/chimp-inside-us.md

 title: "The Monkey Inside Us, Who is Both Our Biggest Enemy and Friend"
 ---

-# The Monkey Inside Us, Who is Both Our Biggest Enemy and Friend
+# The Monkey Inside Us, The Biggest Enemy to our Spiritual Growth (but also our Secret Friend)

 **tldr**: The monkey inside of us, is the biggest enemy we have to spiritual progress.
 He is also our BIGGEST friend.
 We can't achieve awakening without the monkey 's help.